c135792468/WhatsWrong/backend/README.md

-Running the server code locally
+## Running the Server Code Locally

 1) Create the database
    - Create a local connection, and set the password to krisali1.
 The password can be modified; however, if the password is modified, it will need to be modified on the server code